Honda Mobilio: Second generation (DD4/5; 2014)

 The S trim is the base model, only available with 5-speed manual.
 The S does not have a rear wiper, foglights, side indicators, double blower air-conditioning, nor security system.
 The door handles are unpainted and it has 15 in steel wheels.
 After the facelift, the Mobilio S received some additional equipment such as the double blower air conditioning system as well as alloy wheels.
 The mid-range E trim of the Mobilio has 15 in alloy wheels, security system, body colour painted door handles and side mirrors that comes with indicators, and double-blower air conditioning.
 The Mobilio E was offered either with 5-speed manual or CVT transmission, although ABS and EBD was only available for the E-CVT models until the facelift.
 The Prestige trim was short-lived since it was only offered from the January 2014 launch and was replaced by the Mobilio RS in June 2014.
 The Prestige has chrome decorations on its fog light borders, side mouldings, license plate holder, and muffler tip.
 The alloy wheel design was unique to the model.
 The Mobilio Prestige has a Kenwood 6.1 in touchscreen head unit with a reversing camera view function.
 Throughout production, all Mobilios has front ventilated disc brakes and rear drum brakes.

 On 19 June 2014, Honda Prospect Motor Indonesia released the sportier variant, the Mobilio RS.
 The RS trim came with a sporty bodykit, projector headlamps with daytime running lamps, sporty 15 in alloy wheels, silver roof garnish, full black interior, silver matte door handle, speed sensing door lock, higher quality audio, and double door insulation to reduce noise in the cabin.
-It was offered with new colors, with Carnelian Red Pearl and Modern Steel Metallic replacing Polished Metal Metallic.
+It was offered with new colours, with Carnelian Red Pearl and Modern Steel Metallic replacing Polished Metal Metallic.
 Either a 5-speed manual or a CVT transmission are offered.